paikerabbas/LMS/README.md

 - frontend connectivity with backend application
 - backend application using Gradle for building a project
 - Login functionality is implemented
+- Implemented cors error solution in backend application in controller

 Below are some useful commands:\
 CLI command to generate an auth "services" inside service folder.